asmin1243/kuzha.github.io/_posts/2019-03-28-optimal-start.md

 ## Temperature gradient
 This approach is implemented in EnergyPlus.
 The class name is SystemAvailabilityManager.
 ### Constant temperature gradient
-Temperature gradient $T_g$ quantifies how fast the zone temperature rises or drops per unit time, i.e. $\degree C/h$.
+Temperature gradient $T_g$ quantifies how fast the zone temperature rises or drops per unit time, i.e. $^{\circ} C/h$.
 Temperature gradient should have separate values for space heating and cooling.

 $$
 t_{opt} = \begin{vmatrix} \frac {T_{setpoint}-T_{zone}}{T_g} \end{vmatrix}
 $$

-If using constant $T_g$ in the model, the parameter is user-input.
+If using constant $T_g$ in the model, the parameter should be user-input.

 ### Adaptive temperature gradient
 In this scenario, the algorithm updates the temperature gradient based on simulation results from previous days.
 The algorithm needs to calculate $T_g$ for each day; then it